siduck76/nvim-base16.lua/README.md

 }
 ```

-## tips

-- use a highcontrastcolor e.g: yellow or red and run neovim command `:hi` to
-  figure out what highlightings uses this color
-- install the `nvim-treesitter/playground` plugin to help you inspect
-  highlightings are used
-- use the `:Inspect` or use `:TSCaptureUnderCursor` commands (required
-  treesitter playground)
-- use `:TSPlaygroundToggle` will open a buffer contains queries that define the
-  highlightings

 ### contributing

 - when you finish testing you're theme, you can contribute by puting your file
   in `base46/themes/<YOUR FILE NAME>.lua`

+## tips

+- use a highcontrast color e.g: yellow or red and run neovim command `:hi` to
+  figure out what highlightings uses this color
+- capture what highlight are used under the cursor by running the `:Inspect` or
+  `:InspectTree` commands

 ## Examples